Standard Terms and Conditions of Travel (T&Cs of Travel) of KiteWorldWide GmbH

 - Applicable law, Legal venue

-15.2 The customer/traveller may only pursue legal actions against Yorksson at that court with jurisdiction for the place in which it has its registered address.
-Yorksson’s claims against the customer will be heard by that court with jurisdiction over the customer’s place of residence.
-It is agreed that claims against customers which are “merchants”, legal entities under public or private law or persons who have their domicile or main place of residence in a foreign location, or the domicile or main place of residence of whom is unknown at the time that the legal action is raised, will be heard before that court with jurisdiction over the place in which Yorksson has its registered address.
+15.2 The customer/traveller may only pursue legal actions against KiteWorldWide at that court with jurisdiction for the place in which it has its registered address.
+KiteWorldWide’s claims against the customer will be heard by that court with jurisdiction over the customer’s place of residence.
+It is agreed that claims against customers which are “merchants”, legal entities under public or private law or persons who have their domicile or main place of residence in a foreign location, or the domicile or main place of residence of whom is unknown at the time that the legal action is raised, will be heard before that court with jurisdiction over the place in which KiteWorldWide has its registered address.

 15.3 The aforementioned provisions do not apply,

-- a) if and to the extent that the provisions of international agreements, which cannot be precluded by private contract, and applicable to the travel agreement between the customer/traveller and Yorksson, provide for more favourable conditions for the customer/traveller or
+- a) if and to the extent that the provisions of international agreements, which cannot be precluded by private contract, and applicable to the travel agreement between the customer/traveller and KiteWorldWide, provide for more favourable conditions for the customer/traveller or

 - b) if and to the extent that strictly applicable provisions relevant to the travel agreement and applicable within the EU member state to which the customer/traveller belongs, are more beneficial to the customer/traveller than the preceding provisions or the corresponding German regulations.